The Cost to Build a House in Massachusetts (2025)

 Massachusetts’ strong economy, varied landscapes from beach to mountains, rich history, and solid educational institutions make it a sought-after destination.

-Despite being known for its historic architecture, Massachusetts buyers are increasingly opting for new home construction — either in up-and-coming home developments or by purchasing property and hiring a contractor.
+Although the state is known for its historic architecture, Massachusetts buyers are increasingly opting for new home construction — either in up-and-coming developments or by purchasing property and hiring a contractor.

 In a state with relatively high land prices, how does the total cost to build a house in Massachusetts shake out?